 - Reset lost SQL SA password

-- Analyze complete log database
+- Analyze the complete log database

 - Restore single or multiple back-ups

 Whichever tool you choose, simply go to the provider’s main website to purchase or download the software.
-SySTools SQL Recovery Manager costs $1499 for a perpetual license.
+SySTools SQL Recovery Manager costs $1499 for a site license.
 You’ll also be able to run the software on multiple computers regardless of their physical location.

 Finally, SySTools offers a 30-day money-back guarantee just in case you’re concerned about paying upfront before you see results.